 - Gather information.

-- Demand that detectives stop contacting the suspect.
+- Demand that detectives stop contacting you.

 Yes.
 Criminal defense lawyers may discuss pre-file cases with prosecutors.
 This might persuade the D.A. to drop the charges or file less serious charges.
 But in some cases, contacting the D.A. early is not wise.